 - Total hip replacement (THR)

 But which surgical treatment to accept can be confusing.
-Total hip replacement is often applied in advanced cases of joint degeneration and is considered a salvage procedure.
+Total hip replacement is often applied in advanced cases of hips and joint degeneration and is considered a salvage procedure.
 There are no clear guidelines for the best time to implement total hip replacement, but the average time between onset of signs and surgery is 10 months.

-Surgery may not be an option for many canine patients due to family economics, the pet’s age (weighed against long-term outcome), the patient’s other symptoms and comorbidity’s, including obesity and prior historical joint injuries, or even postoperative care issues (e.g. time and financial investment, patient restraint following surgery) and even altered lifestyle, and environmental concerns need to be taken into consideration before making a decision of this magnitude.
+Surgery may not be an option for many canine patients due to family economics, the pet’s age (weighed against long-term outcome), the patient’s other symptoms and comorbidity’s, including obesity and prior historical hips and joint injuries, or even postoperative care issues (e.g. time and financial investment, patient restraint following surgery) and even altered lifestyle, and environmental concerns need to be taken into consideration before making a decision of this magnitude.

 Whichever option is chosen, the same recommendation offered as part of conservative management of hip dysplasia should be implemented post-operatively.
-This includes weight management, joint supplements, exercise modification, physical therapy, pain medications, and anti-inflammatory agents like natural Cannabidiol (CBD).
+This includes weight management, joint supplements, exercise modification, physical therapy, pain medication, and anti-inflammatory agents like natural Cannabidiol (CBD).

 Preventing Hip Dysplasia in Dogs